ishay320/esp8266_IRremote/README.md

 if you want to send sensor data to the user add it to function `handleSendData()`<br>
 in order to change the html files, change them in `html_files` folder and then run `make_html.py`

+for testing your protocol type `<ip_address>/test` and then refresh until a protocol works

 ## the project goals:

 - Running server